brajeshwar/brajeshwar.github.io/_posts/2013/2013-09-10-use-icon-fonts-right-way.md

----
-layout: post
-title: How to use Icon Fonts the right way
+# How to use Icon Fonts the right way
----

 Icon Fonts are a smart way to deploy scalable icons in your website and web app design projects.
 They are treated as part of your text and so you can apply all the properties you apply to a text - size, color, text-shadow, transparency, transform, etc.